-Share-based expense consists of the key management portion of the fair value of options granted calculated using the Black-Scholes option pricing model and does not include any cash compensation.
+^{} Share-based expense consists of options and RSUs awarded to key management and directors, measured at the fair value of the equity instrument on grant date and does not include any cash compensation.

-RSU payment consists of cash paid for the repurchase of vested RSUs held by key management and directors.
+^{} RSU payment consists of cash paid for the repurchase of vested RSUs held by key management and directors.